joaks1/installing-conda-on-asc/README.md

         Type "yes" and hit ENTER

-    -   When the installation succesfully finishes, you should see a messsage
+    -   When the installation successfully finishes, you should see a message
         like:

         ```